 If you still have a lot of saving to do, college costs may eat up a disproportionate amount of the death benefit, and you still want to leave room for those other expenses.
 The good news, especially if you have teens, is that you may only need coverage for 5 or 10 years.

-As a side note: don’t discount the life insurance safety net you’ll need until you’re sure your nest is absolutely empty.
+Don’t discount the life insurance safety net you’ll need until you’re sure your nest is absolutely empty.
 It’s not uncommon for kids to move back home after they graduate college, so that can add some unexpected expenses to your budget.

 You might also have other, non-child dependents who rely on you and your income at this point in your life — namely, aging parents or other elderly relatives.
-Though their own long-term care insurance can help cover the costs, if you are supplementing with your own money, you need to factor those expenses into your life insurance calculations.
+Though their own long-term care insurance can help cover the costs, if you are supplementing that with your own money, you need to factor those expenses into your life insurance calculations.

-Also, don’t discount what life insurance can do for you beyond just covering expenses.
+Consider what life insurance can do for you beyond covering expenses.
 Maybe you want to leave an inheritance for your kids, or you want to leave money to a charity you support.
 You can leave your death benefit to basically anyone or anything, so even if you aren’t paying for your kids’ expenses anymore, you might want a life insurance policy to leave a financial bequeathment to them or to cover the estate taxes on property or other assets you are leaving behind.